Wheein: 2014–2020: Debut with Mamamoo and solo career

-In June 2014, Wheein officially debuted as a member of Mamamoo, serving as one of the group's vocalists, when they released their debut single "Mr. Ambiguous" and EP Hello.
+In June 2014, Whee In officially debuted as a member of Mamamoo, serving as one of the group's vocalists, in their debut single "Mr. Ambiguous" and EP Hello.
 She had first appeared in the group's first R&B collaboration "Don't Be Happy", alongside member Solar and featuring Korean singer Bumkey, that January.

-Wheein featured on multiple tracks with several artists including Kiggen of Phantom and Standing Egg in 2014; CNBLUE and Louie in 2015; Monsta X and Sandeul in 2016; Jung Key, Jung Min-hyuk and Standing Egg in 2017.
+Whee In featured on multiple tracks with several artists including Kiggen of Phantom and Standing Egg in 2014; CNBLUE and Louie in 2015; Monsta X and Sandeul in 2016; Jung Key, Jung Min-hyuk and Standing Egg in 2017.

-On April 17, 2018, Wheein debuted as a solo artist by releasing her first single album magnolia with the lead single "Easy" featuring rapper Sik-K.
+On April 17, 2018, Whee In debuted as a solo artist by releasing her first single album magnolia with the lead single "Easy" featuring rapper Sik-K.

-In 2019, she went on to feature in a few more tracks with artists including DinDin, Park Bom and also collaborated on a song with Kim Hyun-chul.
+In 2019, she featured in a few more tracks with artists including DinDin and Park Bom and collaborated on a song with Kim Hyun-chul.

 On September 4, 2019, she released her second single album Soar, with the single "Good Bye."
 Wheein's first physical release, Soar peaked at number four on the Gaon Album Chart, selling over 23,000 copies in 2019.
 The single "Good Bye" debuted on the Billboard World Digital Song Sales chart at position 24.

-On May 1, 2020, Wheein released the song "With My Tears" for the tvN drama Hospital Playlist.
+On May 1, 2020, Whee In released the song "With My Tears" for the tvN drama Hospital Playlist.
 She featured on a track again for DinDin in May, for Peakboy in August, for Jvde Milez in September and for Basick in December.
 On September 28, she released a soundtrack titled "Shine On You" for the tvN drama Record of Youth.